zowe/zowe-cli-db2-plugin/README.md

 - **(Linux only - CentOS, RHEL)** Download and Install the following via yum: `python3 make gcc-c++`

+- This plug-in builds a native binary at install time that is required to interact with Db2.
+In the event that a new major version of Node is installed, it is required to uninstall and reinstall this plug-in to update the native binary.
+This step will need to be taken if you encounter the following error:

+    ```
+    The module 'C:\Users\User\.zowe\plugins\installed\node_modules\@zowe\db2-for-zowe-cli\node_modules\ibm_db\build\Release\odbc_bindings.node' was compiled against a different Node.js version using NODE_MODULE_VERSION ###.
+This version of Node.js requires NODE_MODULE_VERSION ###.
+Please try re-compiling or re-installing this module (for instance, using npm rebuild or npm install).
+    ```

 ## Installing

 Use one of the following methods to install the plug-in: